 - a.
 The income limits apply to the incomes of the tenants, not to the owners of the property.
-100% of the tenant households in NHTF-assisted units must be Extremely Low Income.
-Households must meet the NHTF Income Limit established by HUD and effective at the time of application for occupancy of a NHTF-assisted unit. - b.
+100% of the tenant households in NHTF-assisted units must meet the NHTF Income Limit established by HUD and effective at the time of application for occupancy of a NHTF-assisted unit. - b.
 Income Determination: To ensure that the income targeting requirements are met, a Recipient must verify that each household occupying an NHTF-assisted unit is income-eligible by determining the household's annual income.
 When determining eligibility, the Recipient must calculate annual income as defined at 24 CFR 5.6091.
-The method for determining and calculating annual income for tenants are also addressed in the full text of the interim rule.
+The method for determining and calculating annual income for tenants are also addressed in the full text of the interim rule. - c.

-- c.
 The income of the household to be reported for purposes of eligibility is the sum of the annual gross income of the beneficiary, the beneficiary's spouse, and any other household member residing in the rental unit.
 Annual gross income is "anticipated" for the next twelve (12) months, based upon current circumstances or known upcoming changes, minus certain income exclusions. - d.
-Current limits are in available at https://thda.org/business-partners/nhtf. - i) Median income for an area of the state shall be that median income value established by HUD. - ii) Median incomes change when HUD makes revised estimates.
+Current limits are available at Tennessee Housing Development Agency | National Housing Trust Fund (thda.org) - i) Median incomes change when HUD makes revised estimates.

-18) HOUSING SET-ASIDES FOR INDIVIDUALS WITH DISABILITIES
+19) HOUSING SET-ASIDES FOR INDIVIDUALS WITH DISABILITIES